 Make sure you've got the right insurance.
-For some countries and universities you must purchase a local health insurance policy, on top of your University of Leeds insurance and any top-up cover you may choose to buy.
+For some countries and universities you must purchase a local health insurance policy on top of your University of Leeds insurance, plus any top-up cover you may choose to buy.

 UNIVERSITY OF LEEDS INSURANCE

 If youre completing a study abroad year as part of your degree, youll automatically be covered by the University of Leedss travel insurance policy at no cost.
 The policy is a comprehensive travel insurance package but you should read the policy wording carefully before you travel, as there are some exclusions in both the healthcare and personal effects sections, as well as some limitations to where you can travel to on personal holidays during your year abroad.
 It is your responsibility to make sure that the policy fits your personal requirements and to make arrangements for additional cover if necessary.

 COUNTRY AND UNIVERSITY-SPECIFIC REQUIREMENTS

 Many students will be required to purchase an additional health insurance policy depending on local legislation.
 Some countries have a nationwide insurance policy that all international students are required to purchase.
 In other countries, universities have their own mandatory health insurance policies.
 The information below will give you an idea of insurance costs in countries that are known to operate compulsory insurance policies (correct on 15/08/2018).

 If you are going to on a study or work placement abroad within the European Economic Area or Switzerland which will last more than six weeks, you must apply for a special Student EHIC.
 If you have a regular EHIC, it will not be valid for your study period abroad.
 To understand how to apply please read these student EHIC FAQs.